 SEIU Summer Transfer Program

 The Service Employees International Union (SEIU) Summer Transfer Program began more than 25 years ago to offer annual developmental opportunities for eligible SEIU employees.
-It also serves as a summer employment option for those with a less than 12-month work schedule (i.e. term employees, and academic year employees).
-We are seeking participants who are eager to learn new skills and build new networks to increase their potential for career development at the University.
+The Summer Transfer Program and its participating organizations, seek employees who are eager to learn and increase their skills.
+Participants are expected to demonstrate initiative toward building new networks and new knowledge for increased opportunities at Princeton University and beyond.

 How the Program Works